dinhanhthi/dinhanhthi.com/_posts/deploy-run/2020-10-22-docker-gpu.md

       - ./object_detection:/object_detection
 ```

-👉 Check more on my repo [my-dockerfiles](https://github.com/dinhanhthi/my-dockerfiles) on Github.
+👉 Check more in my repo [my-dockerfiles](https://github.com/dinhanhthi/my-dockerfiles) on Github.

 Run the test,